 The middle and bottom panel in Figure 32 represent the contributions to the estimated total global damage costs of forest and grassland conversions separately.
-The net-conversion of forest is more likely to impose costs to society, whereas the grassland net-conversion is most often negative.
+The net-conversion of forest is more likely to impose costs to society, whereas the grassland net-conversion is most often involves a benefit.